Master of Speech-Language Pathology

 3 credits

-Description of quantitative and qualitative methods for conducting meaningful inquiry and research in communication disorders.
-Examination of problem-centered research questions, research purpose and design, methodology, and data management and analysis informed by parametric and nonparametric statistical methods.
-Analysis of various theoretical frameworks for clinical research in the discipline, including interprofessional practice.
-Application of evidence-based practice, ethics, critical thinking, and clinical decision-making in oral presentations and a written research proposal.
+Description of quantitative and qualitative research methods in communication disorders.
+Examination of problem-centered questions, research design, methodology, data management, and parametric and nonparametric analysis.
+Analysis of theoretical frameworks, including interprofessional practice.
+Application of evidence-based practice, ethics, and clinical decision-making in oral presentations and a written research proposal.

 3 credits

-Exploration of communication disorders that affect children and adults in special populations including those with developmental disabilities, hearing loss, autism spectrum disorder, Fragile X syndrome, Down syndrome, and cerebral palsy.
-Acquire critical understanding of special education laws, disability-related regulations, and resources available for individuals with communication disorders and their families.
-Apply assessment and intervention strategies to collaborate effectively with interprofessional teams to enhance outcomes for those with disabilities.
+Exploration of communication disorders affecting children and adults with developmental disabilities, hearing loss, autism spectrum disorder, Fragile X syndrome, Down syndrome, and cerebral palsy.
+Examination of special education laws, disability regulations, and family resources.
+Application of assessment and intervention strategies in interprofessional collaboration to enhance outcomes.

 3 credits

-Application of evidence-based practice (EBP) in international settings to identify, prevent, assess, and treat speech/ language, and swallowing disorders during a short-term study abroad session.
-Development of professional competencies, including critical thinking, clinical reasoning, cultural responsiveness, collaborative practice, counseling, and client-centered care.
-Integration of theory with practical skills; demonstration of culturally responsive care, clinical documentation, and interprofessional communication.
-Fostering clinical decision-making pathways and ethical practice to address diverse client needs in real-world clinical environments.
+Application of evidence-based practice in international settings to identify, prevent, assess, and treat speech, language, and swallowing disorders during short-term study abroad.
+Development of critical thinking, clinical reasoning, cultural responsiveness, counseling, and collaborative practice.
+Integration of theory and skills through clinical documentation, interprofessional communication, ethical decision-making, and client-centered care.

 3 credits